 - Massage vitamin A-based topical creams (retinoids) on the marks

 - Coconut oil can heal the scars on the skin and prevent the initial stages of stretch marks from maturing.

 - Olive oil, almond oil, and vitamin E oils can improve skin’s appearance and can be used along with medically recommended topical products for stretch marks.

 Dermatological and Cosmeceutical Creams, Lotions, and Gels

 There are two ingredients in topical creams that seem to be effective.

 They are available as over-the-counter medications.
 These are also only most effective when applied as soon as you spot signs of stretch marks.
-As the marks get more mature, treating them is going to be difficult.
+As the marks get more mature, treating them will be difficult.

 As of now, there is no recommended treatment or lifestyle change that can completely remove stretch marks or prevent them from appearing.

-Maintaining a healthy weight, keeping the skin moisturized and hydrated, and treating the early signs of stretch mark help.
+Maintaining a healthy weight, keeping the skin moisturized and hydrated, and treating the early signs of stretch marks help.

 - Stretch marks or Striae distensae are scars that develop in the skin when skin rapidly stretches or shrinks.
 Stretching and shrinking cause breakage in the collagen and elastin in the skin, leading to the appearance of scars.